vercel/next.js/docs/basic-features/fast-refresh.md

 Sometimes, this can lead to unexpected results.
 For example, even a `useEffect` with an empty array of dependencies would still re-run once during Fast Refresh.
-However, writing code resilient to an occasional re-running of `useEffect` is a good practice even without Fast Refresh.
+However, writing code resilient to occasional re-running of `useEffect` is a good practice even without Fast Refresh.
 This makes it easier for you to later introduce new dependencies to it.